Contributed By Afridi & Angell

 Account holders can pledge eligible securities held in the Central Securities Depositary (CSD) of Nasdaq Dubai by submitting a pledge instruction to the CSD in favour of a pledgee.
 The CSD designates pledged eligible securities as being held to the order of and controlled by the pledgee.
 Nasdaq Dubai will not accept any instructions from the account holder unless otherwise instructed by the pledgee.

 Tangible movable property includes:

 Under the Commercial Code, all property that is not classified as immovable is considered to be movable property.
 Tangible property includes goods, inventory, stores and machinery.
-The Commercial Code provides for the creation of the following types of security interests over tangible (and intangible) movable property.
-In addition, following the implementation of the Pledge Law it is now possible to register a security interest over movables assets, in accordance with the provisions on Implementing Regulations.
+As with the Commercial Code, we expect that moveable assets under the Pledge Law would cover most types of immovable assets located onshore in the UAE (subject to the provisions of the Pledge Law).

 A business/commercial mortgage is a mortgage of movable assets of an entity.
 It can only be created in favour of banks or other financial institutions.
 The definition of a business mortgage/commercial includes:

 d) intellectual property; and